Ideological criticism

 Ideological criticism is a method in rhetorical criticism concerned with critiquing texts for the dominant ideology they express while silencing opposing or contrary ideologies.
 It was started by a group of scholars roughly in the late-1970s through the mid-1980s at universities in the United States.
 Leading scholars of ideological criticism were Michael Calvin McGee at the University of Iowa and Phillip Wander at San Jose State University.
 Wander's 1983 article, "The Ideological Turn in Modern Criticism," and his 1984 article, "The Third Persona: An Ideological Turn in Rhetorical Theory," remain two of the most important articles in the field.
 According to Sonja Foss, “the primary goal of the ideological critic is to discover and make visible the dominant ideology or ideologies embedded in an artifact and the ideologies that are being muted in it.”
 Foss has also mentioned the contribution to ideological criticism of several theoretical schools, including Marxism, structuralism, cultural studies, and postmodernism.

 Ideograph

-A unit of analysis in ideological criticism, or what Sonja Foss calls "traces of ideology in an artifact," is the ideograph.
-It is a symbol representing an ideological concept and is more than what the symbol itself depicts.
-Michael Calvin McGee, a renowned ideological critic, postulated that an “ideograph is an ordinary term found in political discourse” that “is a high-order abstraction representing collective commitment to a particular but equivocal and ill-defined normative goal”.
-Thus, McGee restricted ideographs to words, words that “constitute a vocabulary of public motives, which authorize and warrant public actions”.
+The ideograph is a unit of analysis in ideological criticism.
+It is a symbol representing an ideological concept that may be ordinary on its own, but is understood to have a particular meaning to certain groups of people.
+Sonja Foss, a rhetorical scholar, has defined the ideograph as "traces of ideology in an artifact".
+Michael Calvin McGee, an ideological critic, postulated that an “ideograph is an ordinary term found in political discourse” that “is a high-order abstraction representing collective commitment to a particular but equivocal and ill-defined normative goal”.
+Thus, McGee restricted ideographs to words that “constitute a vocabulary of public motives, which authorize and warrant public actions”.
 McGee encourages the study of ideographs (such as “liberty” and “freedom”) to help identify the ideological position of a society.
 He argues such terms are used in discourse as a means of justifying problematic issues within a society.
-The meaning of an ideograph is defined by a society and its culture and can change over time.
-Ideographs need not be only positive in nature, but can be negative as well.
-For example, tyranny and slavery, can “guide behavior and belief negatively by branding unacceptable behavior."
-McGee notes that to fully understand ideographs, they must be examined both “diachronically” as well as “synchronically.”
-That is, ideographs need to be examined across time to determine how their meanings may have changed and all ideographs that are used in a given situation must be considered.